Pro/dkim-exchange/README.md

 DKIM Signing Agent for Exchange Server

-# Installing the Transport Agent:
+# Installing the Transport Agent

 Copy thw whole content from the release of the project directory into a directory on the server, where Exchange runs.
 Eg. into C:\Program Files\Exchange DKIM\